Relational Scene Graphs for Object Grounding of Natural Language Commands: Experiments

 \subsection{Experiment 1: Impact of Spatial Edges on \acs{llm} Scene Understanding}

 Experiment 1 was conducted to analyze the difference in \ac{llm} scene understanding between a \ac{3dsg} with and without spatial edges.
-Therefore, it investigated whether \acp{llm} can connect spatial edges with positional information from the objects for improved target object grounding.
+Therefore, it investigated whether \acp{llm} can connect positional information in the form of the objects' bounding boxes with spatial edges for improved target object grounding.